tylerbessire/PUMA-Program-Understanding-Meta-learning-Architecture/PUMA ARC 2025/NEW_FEATURES.md

 ## Overview

-Two major new features have been added:
+Three major new features have been added:

 1. **Playground Evaluation Suite** - Learn from failures on evaluation challenges
 2. **RFT Entailment Engine** - Automatic rule inference via mutual and combinatorial entailment
+3. **Architecting Abstraction Blueprint** - Comprehensive architectural playbook for large-scale libraries and the RFT DSL stack (`Architecting_Abstraction.md`).

 ---